alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

 request headers to pass the cookie value to our apps.
 We will also use custom response headers to set a new cookie value.

-We will create a new app to handle the login and logout process, and to manage the OAuth tokens used to update a user's data.
+We will create a new app to provide the internal account-supporting API, and extend frontend to handle the login and logout process.

 ## Problem